Great Game: First signs of possible India invasion

 Napoleon tried to persuade Paul's son, Tsar Alexander I of Russia, to invade India; however Alexander resisted.
 In 1807, Napoleon dispatched General Claude Matthieu, Count Gardane on a French military mission to Persia, with the intention of persuading Russia to invade India.
 In response, Britain sent its own diplomatic missions in 1808, with military advisers, to Persia and Afghanistan under the capable Mountstuart Elphinstone, averting the possible French and Russian threat to India.
 However, Britain was left with concerns about being able to defend its colony on the subcontinent.
-At the time, Russia also went to war with Qajar Iran and invaded the Persian Caucasus from 1804-1813, adding to Britain's fears, while Russia was distracted mainly by the Napoleonic Wars.
+At the time, Russia also went to war with Qajar Iran and invaded the Persian Caucasus from 1804 to 1813, adding to Britain's fears, while Russia was distracted mainly by the Napoleonic Wars.

 In 1810, British Lieutenant Henry Pottinger and Captain Charles Christie undertook an expedition from Nushki (Balochistan) to Isfahan (Central Persia) disguised as Muslims.
 The expedition was funded by the East India Company and was to map and research the regions of "Beloochistan" (Balochistan) and Persia because of concerns about India being invaded by French forces from that direction.
 After the disastrous French invasion of Russia in 1812 and the collapse of the French army, the threat of a French invasion through Persia was removed.

-The shah of Iran, Fath-Ali Shah Qajar would become part of diplomatic intrigues about India, first receiving limited British support in 1801 that was canceled after Russia's invasion of Persia in 1804.
-Fath-Ali then lent a promise to Napoleon in 1807 to theoretically invade British India in exchange for French military assistance (Gardane's mission) which fell through despite the Treaty of Finckenstein.
+The shah of Iran, Fath-Ali Shah Qajar would become part of diplomatic intrigues about India.
+He first received limited British support in 1801 that was canceled after Russia's invasion of Persia in 1804.
+Fath-Ali then lent a promise to Napoleon in 1807 to theoretically invade British India in exchange for French military assistance (Gardane's mission) which fell through despite the Treaty of Finckenstein in 1807.
 When France allied with Russia at Tilsit in 1807, as Russia was still invading Iran, Fath-Ali Shah turned toward British diplomacy and alliance in 1809.
 The shah was also able to use a rivalry between the East India Company and the British Foreign Office, to garner more British aid.
 In the 1809 preliminary Treaty of Tehran, Persia agreed to stop any European or foreign army passing to India, while the British agreed to send a mission to train sixteen thousand Persian soldiers and, if Qajar Persia was invaded by a European state, pay a £100,000 subsidy to Persia, while attempting to mediate if at peace with Persia's enemy.
 Nevertheless, Russia would end up defeating Iran a few years later, with Britain mediating the treaty.